Unvvanted/CyberSeruityProjects.github.io/index.md

   2. created a decryption scriped in python
 ![Octocat](decrypt.png)

-# Project 4: Example Bad USB made from a rasbarry pi pico
+# Project 4: Malware analysis Lab

-In this project I obtain a rasbarry pi pico and programed a set of intution to be executed when plued into a comuter or laptop
+In this project I created a iolated malware analysis enviorment